IlyaOrson/FGSM/README.md

-# MLProb
+# Fast Gradient Sing Method

 The task involves developing a program that manipulates images by adding adversarial noise.
 This noise is designed to trick an image classification model into misclassifying the altered image as a specified target class, regardless of the original content.

 You may select any pre-trained image classification model for this task.
 A model from the torchvision library is recommended, but not mandatory.
 The core challenge is to effectively introduce noise into the image in such a way that the model misclassifies it as the desired target class, without making the noise perceptible to a casual human viewer.

 ![noisy_panda](noisy_panda.png)